wyattj37/new-blog/content/posts/ride-the-bus.md

 ]
 +++

 How many drinks will a person take while riding the bus?
-Spoiler: it's a lot. <!--more-->
+In short: a lot. <!--more-->

 # How it Works
 You can find the rules to the game [here](https://drinkinggamezone.com/drinking-games/ride-the-bus/).
 The linked article explains the initial phases of the game, as well, but I will mostly be looking at the final phase - the riding of the bus.
 The only discrepancy is that this article claims the bus ride [stops at the end of the deck](https://www.amazon.com/Charmin-Ultra-Bathroom-Tissue-White/dp/B086D4VR9M).
 In the version of the game studied hereafter, at that point the deck is reshuffled and the bus starts back up, only stopping after 4 consecutive correct answers.